On a generalisation of Cameron's base size conjecture: Introduction

 \vs

-The heavily probabilistic approach we adopt to prove Theorem~\ref{thm:main} allows us to also obtain an asymptotic result.
-In particular, if $G$ is an almost simple group of Lie type, $\mathcal{P}$ denotes the set of non-standard subgroups of $G$ and
+The probabilistic approach we adopt to prove Theorem~\ref{thm:main} also allows us to establish some interesting asymptotic results.
+In particular, if $G$ is an almost simple group of Lie type and $\mathcal{P}$ denotes the set of non-standard subgroups of $G$, then we define